msokolet/regbench/README.md

 ## Regression benchmarking package

 Code for testing the accuracy and speed of various implementations of ridge regression on widefield calcium imaging data.
 Currently requires a 'demo_model.mat' file in the session directory, as outputted by Max Melin's [ridge-model-matlab-baseline](https://github.com/mdmelin/ridge-model-matlab-baseline) package.
-You can download an example one [here](https://drive.google.com/file/d/1JT7VCApGdOhRStd-yWtgCFuFnCx-YvV9/view?usp=sharing) (session 09-Aug-2018 from animal mSM63).
+You can download an example one [here](https://drive.google.com/file/d/1JT7VCApGdOhRStd-yWtgCFuFnCx-YvV9/view?usp=sharing) (session 09-Aug-2018, animal mSM63, data from [Mussal et al. 2019](https://www.nature.com/articles/s41593-019-0502-4)).

 Run instructions: